i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **Lab & Experiment:**

     ![XOR Gate (Composite) in Minecraft](./images/XOR-gate-composite_minecraft.png)
-    *Figure: A composite XOR gate in Minecraft, showing the logic as a combination of our primitive NOT and OR gates.*
+    *Figure: A composite XOR gate in Minecraft, built by combining Redstone Dust (OR logic) and Redstone Torches (NOT logic).
+The output lamp lights only when the two input levers are set to different states, illustrating the exclusive nature of XOR.*

     1. Build the XOR gate as shown in the screenshot: